man0l/aihub/TASKS.md

 - [x] Authentication middleware
 - [x] Row-level security in Supabase
 - [x] Basic application layout and navigation
+- [x] Background job queue with PGMQ for asynchronous processing
+- [x] Upgraded AWS SDK from v2 to v3 for improved performance and modularity

 ### Pending 🔄
 - [ ] Production deployment configuration